Cosmic ray mass composition at the knee using azimuthal fluctuations of air shower particles detected at ground by the KASCADE experiment: Mass composition around the knee

 \section{Mass composition around the \textit{knee}}

-In this study, we utilized KASCADE data to construct experimental $LCm$ distributions and compared them with MC predictions for five primary species (p, He, C, Si, and Fe) using five different hadronic interaction models (QGSjet-II-02, QGSjet-II-04, EPOS-LHC, SIBYLL 2.3c and SIBYLL 2.3d).
+In this study, we utilized KASCADE data to construct experimental $LCm$ distributions and compared them with MC predictions for five primary species (p, He, C, Si, and Fe) using three different hadronic interaction models (QGSjet-II-04, EPOS-LHC and SIBYLL 2.3d).
 We employed a Chi-Square minimization method to fit the experimental distributions, and we calculated the parameter errors using the Minos technique.

-In Figure \ref{fig_fit}, we present an example of an $LCm$ distribution reconstructed from KASCADE data in the energy interval $\lg(E/\rm eV) = [15.6 \text{ - } 15.7]$, along with the individual fractions of nuclei that best describe the observed distribution as predicted by the QGSjet-II-04 \textit{(left)} and EPOS-LHC \textit{(right)} hadronic interaction models.
+In Figure \ref{fig_fit}, we present an example of an $LCm$ distribution reconstructed from KASCADE data in the energy interval $\lg(E/\rm eV) = [15.6 \text{ - } 15.8]$ (corrected for \textit{bin-to-bin migration} effect), along with the individual fractions of nuclei that best describe the observed distribution as predicted by the QGSjet-II-04 \textit{(left)} and EPOS-LHC \textit{(right)} hadronic interaction models.
 Since we have observed from simulations that the $LCm$ parameter shows minimal dependence on the choice of the hadronic interaction model, the obtained individual fractions of elements are in very good agreement.
 The lack of simulated distribution tails observed in Figure \ref{fig_fit}, resulting from small statistics compared to experimental data, cannot significantly influence the result of the fit.

 To evaluate the fit quality in each energy interval we considered the Kolmogorov-Smirnov (KS) test which is a valuable tool for evaluating the goodness of fit in statistical modeling, particularly when the size of the data set is relatively large.
 This test is based on the comparison of the cumulative distribution function (CDF) of the fitted model with the observed data, which allows for a more comprehensive assessment of the agreement between the model and the data than other methods like the Chi-Squared test.
 Moreover, the KS test does not depend on the binning of the data or the model, making it more robust and reliable when working with limited statistics.
 A high KS probability indicates that the fitted model is a good match to the data, which means that the overall shape of the histograms of the two are very similar.
 The goodness-of-fit parameters (KS probability) evaluated for each energy interval and hadronic interaction model are listed in Table \ref{tab_1} and suggest, with few exceptions, an excellent agreement between data and all models on the entire energy range considered in this work.